 Social Security Disability (SSDI & SSI) for Fibromyalgia

-Social Security recently published an SSR (ruling) that directs when applicants with fibromyalgia should be granted disability benefits.
+Social Security has published a ruling that helps define when applicants with fibromyalgia should be granted disability benefits.

 How Does Social Security View Fibromyalgia?